kserve/kserve/docs/samples/metrics-and-monitoring/README.md

 sum(increase(revision_app_request_latencies_count{service_name=~"sklearn-iris-predictor-default"}[60s]))
 ```

-You should a response similar to the following.
+You should see a response similar to the following.

 ![Request count](requestcount.png)